 And I know that’s not massive, but that’s a lot better than 10 over two years.
 And that’s where I saw a lot of growth.
-So I started seeing a lot of growth on YouTube as a platform when I started getting consistent.
+I started seeing a lot of growth on YouTube as a platform when I started getting consistent.
 And when I started creating content that was really intentional, so it was videos that had keyword research done.

-So I knew those traffic coming to those videos because the data told me so.
-So I think that’s been a big evolution of, you know, learning how to use YouTube and then being able to keep it going, sustain it by creating content with actual traffic.
+I knew those traffic coming to those videos because the data told me so.
+I think that’s been a big evolution of, you know, learning how to use YouTube and then being able to keep it going, sustain it by creating content with actual traffic.
 Right.

 And what would you say is like a, a minimum amount of videos that someone should produce for, to make sure they’re growing but not to set the bar too high for themselves that they can actually accomplish that?
 I really think it comes down to what works for you.

 Whatever that number is.
-So there was a period of time where I tried very badly and we were doing, my team and I, we’re releasing three videos a week and it was the worst experience.
+There was a period of time where I tried very badly and we were doing, my team and I, we’re releasing three videos a week and it was the worst experience.
 And we did that for about two weeks before I pulled the plug on that madness because it was burning me out.

 Being able to create that content in time.
 It was burning my team out in helping me produce those videos and no one was happy.
 And for me, it was realising at that time that we’re not ready for three a week.

-So finding that in between and being okay with adapting.
+Finding that in between and being okay with adapting.
 A friend of mine who’s also a YouTube creator, she was doing three a week, and she scaled back down now to one a fortnight because she had a baby.

 And you know, there’s a lot going on in our lives, so, but that’s okay as well.
-So I think it really is about finding that balance that works for you.
+I think it really is about finding that balance that works for you.
 Ideally, I think one a week is good.

 One a fortnight is okay, but really just find that balance and then to grow from there.
 Yeah.
 And when I have looked at my channel and the results that I’ve got is exactly what you’re describing.
 It’s, even if I’m not publishing every week or multiple times per week.